A Poultry Packaging Summary

 - Insulation: There’s little point putting ice-packs in a box if there’s no insulation to retain this chilled temperature.
 People aren’t always home when we deliver but having an insulated box means that the products inside can keep fresh for hours.
 Our aspirations here are to make a switch from the insulation we currently use which is polystyrene, to a more easily-recycled material.
 Wool is certainly the craze at the moment and we’re in the process of sampling this among some other options.

 - Bags: We don’t include bags with online orders but if you collect from the farm your order may be placed in a plastic bag.
 There’s no science behind this one, it just makes carrying your chicken easier.
-Paper bags are difficult given that any moisture will tarnish the integrity of the bag.
+Paper bags are difficult given that any moisture (for example from ice-packs) will tarnish the integrity of the bag.
 One way to combat this is by doing what many of our customers already do which is to bring a bag for life which we can pack your order into.

 The Next Steps